Residential Garbage Collection Services

 - Hot ashes which are not properly quenched and appear to be hot or likely to cause a fire

 - Compressed propane or butane cylinders

-- Toxic or household hazardous waste including solvents, oven cleaners, paints, automotive fluids, wet cell batteries, pesticides, herbicides, or any material commonly referred to as household, commercial, or industrial hazardous waste
+- Toxic or household hazardous garbage including solvents, oven cleaners, paints, automotive fluids, wet cell batteries, pesticides, herbicides, or any material commonly referred to as household, commercial, or industrial hazardous waste

-- Biomedical waste including hypodermic needles or syringes, lancets or any sharp item used in home medical care
+- Biomedical garbage including hypodermic needles or syringes, lancets or any sharp item used in-home medical care

 - Large bulky items such as mattresses, box springs, dressers, tables, chairs, major appliances, auto and truck parts, tires, tree limbs, whole shrubs, or discarded heavy machinery

 - Sheet iron, large pieces of scrap metal or machine parts